Six Killed In Sydney Shopping Centre Attack - UrduPoint

 Ayush Singh was working at a cafe inside the centre when the incident occurred.

-Singh helped two old ladies who were having a coffee to hide inside his cafe.
+Singh helped two elderly ladies who were having a coffee to hide inside his cafe.
 He heard three gunshots ring out, then saw the man lying on the ground.

 "It was really scary," he said.
 "I've felt really safe (in Australia).
 I've been here for six years.
 I didn't feel unsafe but now I feel scared."